GoAuditsGoAudits

 4. Document the Results

 Accurate documentation is crucial.
 Record all findings, including identified hazards, non-compliance issues, and areas that meet safety standards.
-Visual evidence such as photographs or videos can be invaluable.
+Visual evidence, such as photographs or videos, can be invaluable.
 Ensure the documentation is clear, concise, and easily accessible for future reference.

 5. Report the Findings